hoprnet/hoprnet/DISCUSSIONS.md

 ## Implementation

 _These discussions relate to the implementation of the HOPR protocol, or more particularly, `hoprd`.
 The protocol is defined by our yellowpaper, but the only existing implementation is located in `packages/hoprd`, as a Typescript/JavaScript node.js application._

+### Major refactor needed in our database

+#### Problem statement
+We sprinkle references to an IndexedDb throughout the code, and rely on buffer serialisation everywhere we access it.

+#### Discussion
+It would be more maintainable and readable to create a database abstraction to allow us to mock out, or separate database implementation details from the desired interface.